Cognigy/Documentation/docs/insights/index.md

+---
+title: "Cognigy Insights"
+slug: "cognigy-insights"
+description: "Cognigy Insights is a tool that provides businesses with actionable insights and analytics derived from conversational data collected through Cognigy.AI.
+Insights help businesses better understand their users, optimize chat and voice interactions, and improve the overall customer experience."
+hide:
+  - feedback
+---

 # Cognigy Insights

 _Cognigy Insights_ is a tool that provides businesses with actionable insights and analytics derived from conversational data collected through Cognigy.AI.